neuefische/web-exercises-css-responsive/exercises.md

 You could catch the orientation change with the viewport-width, but there is also a way to directly notice a flipped phone.

-Try to implement an icon (e.g. a heart) at the bottom right corner of the viewport which only appears if the media orientation is set to landscape.
+Try to implement a heart at the bottom right corner of the viewport which only appears if the media orientation is set to landscape.

+For this exercise you need to add another HTML element.

 Some tips:
 - You can build a heart by just using CSS, if you have time and energy give it a try!